bhauman/bhauman.github.com/drafts/developing-clojurescript-with-figwheel.md

 ## Developing ClojureScript Live with Figwheel - ClojureWest Talk

-I recently had a lot of fun giving a talk about [Figwheel](https://github.com/bhauman/lein-figwheel) at ClojureWest 2015.
+I recently had a lot of fun giving a talk about [Figwheel](https://github.com/bhauman/lein-figwheel) in Portland, at ClojureWest 2015.
 Figwheel facilitates an almost effortless live development workflow when you are working with ClojureScript and React.js.